Nozemi/Website-API-Core/README.md

 # Nozemi's API Core
 Was originally going to make a webshop solution with this.
-I'm moving away from PHP and exploring other options, and thought I'd share shit thing with you.
-Although Laravel is probably a better choice than this.
+I'm moving away from PHP and exploring other options, and thought I'd share this thing/library with the public.
+Although [Laravel](https://laravel.com/) is probably a better choice than this.

 #### Requirements
 The foillowing requirements are needed in order to run this API Core.
 If not met, you won't be able to efficiently run this API.